Menopause: Diagnosis

-Premenopause

-Premenopause is a term used to mean the years leading up to the last period, when the levels of reproductive hormones are becoming more variable and lower, and the effects of hormone withdrawal are present.
-Premenopause starts some time before the monthly cycles become noticeably irregular in timing.

 Perimenopause

 The term "perimenopause", which literally means "around the menopause", refers to the menopause transition years before the date of the final episode of flow.
 According to the North American Menopause Society, this transition can last for four to eight years.
 The Centre for Menstrual Cycle and Ovulation Research describes it as a six- to ten-year phase ending 12 months after the last menstrual period.

 During perimenopause, estrogen levels average about 20–30% higher than during premenopause, often with wide fluctuations.
 These fluctuations cause many of the physical changes during perimenopause as well as menopause, especially during the last 1–2 years of perimenopause (before menopause).
 Some of these changes are hot flashes, night sweats, difficulty sleeping, mood swings, vaginal dryness or atrophy, incontinence, osteoporosis, and heart disease.
 Perimenopause is also associated with a higher likelihood of depression (affecting from 45 percent to 68 percent of perimenopausal women), which is twice as likely to affect those with a history of depression.

 During this period, fertility diminishes but is not considered to reach zero until the official date of menopause.
 The official date is determined retroactively, once 12 months have passed after the last appearance of menstrual blood.

 The menopause transition typically begins between 40 and 50 years of age (average 47.5).
 The duration of perimenopause may be for up to eight years.
 Women will often, but not always, start these transitions (perimenopause and menopause) about the same time as their mother did.

-In some women, menopause may bring about a sense of loss related to the end of fertility.
-In addition, this change often occurs when other stressors may be present in a woman's life: